 The Eduardo Mondlane University strives to be an institution of excellence in the context of education, science, culture and technology, educating for life that enables professionals and assuming responsibilities in the process of innovation and knowledge transfer and sustainable development.
 The Eduardo Mondlane University strives for integration and affirmation in the worldwide scientific community and as agent and object of change and transformation in society.
 As of 2015, Eduardo Mondlane University is involved in the research project, South African Prevention and Treatment Intervention Study (SAPTIS).

-Family Aids Caring Trust (FACT) is a Christian national development NGO based in Mutare, Zimbabwe.
+FACT is a Christian national development NGO based in Mutare, Zimbabwe.
 It implements sustainable development initiatives to improve people's livelihood, Sexual Reproductive Health (SRH), HIV Prevention, HIV and AIDS care and support as well as health activities that complement Ministry of Health and Child Welfare.
 Established in 1987, FACT is the country's first AIDS service organization (WO 17/89).
 FACT implements projects through partnering with communities and other players in development and public health.

 As of 2015, FACT is involved in the research project, South African Prevention and Treatment Intervention Study (SAPTIS).